YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant into scar tissue needs the same caution.
 Scar tissue can accept grafts in selected cases, but blood supply, depth, stiffness, and skin quality vary.
 The face adds another layer because even a small surface irregularity can be visible.

 If there is keloid history, hypertrophic scarring, or raised scars after acne or piercing, the plan should slow down.
-Hair transplant and keloid scars need this caution because the best cosmetic result is not created by ignoring the patient’s healing pattern.
+Hair transplant and keloid scars need this caution because the best cosmetic result is not created by ignoring the healing pattern.

 Removing transplanted beard hair is not the same as undoing a drawing.
 Options may include laser hair removal, electrolysis, graft extraction, skin resurfacing, medical treatment for inflammation, or staged camouflage.
 Each option has limits.
 Removing hair may not remove raised skin.
 Flattening skin may not remove every hair.
 Extraction can create new marks.